 It can cause sinusitis, worsen conditions of those with respiratory diseases, and more.
 You do not want to be exposed to Aspergillus for a long period of time.

 The risk factors are just not worth it, and it can easily be wiped out with an application Wet & Forget Indoor!

 Fusarium is commonly found on wallpapers, humidifiers, basements, and in soil.
-The side effects of being around this type of house mold consists of weakened immune systems, keratitis, and eye infections.
+The side effects of being around this type of house mold consist of weakened immune systems, keratitis, and eye infections.

-When Fusarium grows in your home it also becomes a inhalation hazard.
+When Fusarium grows in your home it also becomes an inhalation hazard.
 Therefore, this high-risk mold should be eradicated from your home as soon as possible.

-It typically appears in a blue or greenish color.
-The spores can cause allergic reactions but are not nearly as toxic as black mold.
-The discovery of penicillium helped aid the finding of penicillin which is used for treatment of bacterial infections.
+It typically appears as a blue or greenish color.
+The spores can cause allergic reactions but are not nearly as toxic as the black mold.
+The discovery of penicillium helped aid the finding of penicillin which is used for the treatment of bacterial infections.